OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 :::image type="content" source="../images/action-recorder-copy-code.png" alt-text="The Action Recorder task pane with the 'Copy as code' button highlighted.":::

+> [!IMPORTANT]
+> Occasionally, the Action Recorder may use an API that's not supported outside of Excel on the Web.
+Users of that script on other platforms receive a warning when viewing that script.

 ## Verify an object is present

 Scripts often rely on a certain worksheet or table being present in the workbook.
 However, they might get renamed or removed between script runs.
 By checking if those tables or worksheets exist before calling methods on them, you can make sure the script doesn't end abruptly.